silverbucket/pirate-wars/README.md

 * NPC boats with basic pathfinding AI

 ### Towns
-* Don't spawn towns in small land-locked areas
+* Towns don't spawn towns in small land-locked areas, however larger inaccessible can form with the terrain generation.
-* Ghost towns

 ## Todo